leonVrashitov/autokraken/README.md

 ## Introduction

-You can separate stage 0,1 and 2 for resp. capturing and cracking.
+You can separate stages 0,1 and 2,3 for resp. capturing and cracking.
 Simply send the bitstring file from the former to the latter and proceed.

 ## Stage 0 - capture and get the cfile(s) ready

 	arfcn=

+        cd /root/KRAKEN/autokraken/stage0/
 	./capture.bash $arfcn

 ## Stage 1 - define known plain-text frame

 _requires GR-GSM and a cfile_

-Extract 0C and find out about the SDCCH timeslot (TODO: and subchannel)
+Extract 0C and find out about the SDCCH timeslot and subchannel to track

-        cfile=/root/capture/$arfcn.cfile

         cd /root/KRAKEN/autokraken/stage1/

+	# gsm_a.dtap.msg_rr_type==0x3f
 	./json0C $arfcn

-	./parse.py 0C $cfile.0C.json
+	#./parse.py 0C $cfile.0C.json

-	slot=1
+	./grabIA $arfcn

+	slot=
+	sub=

-Look for idling frames around the Ciphering Mode Command
+Extract (TIMESLOT)S and look for idling frames around the Ciphering Mode Command

 	./jsonXS $arfcn $slot

 If you don't find the CMC it might be because there's hopping going on.
 Look closer at the IA and hopping friends in SI1.

+Check that's A5/1 we've got here and not A5/3.

-Now seek for the last known idle frame
+Now seek for idling frames around the Ciphering Mode Command

-	./parse.py XS $cfile.${slot}S.json
+	#./parse.py XS $cfile.${slot}S.json
+	./grabCMC $arfcn $slot $sub

 	plainframe=